mautrix/docs/gomuks/faq.md

 If you really don't want to use TLS, you'll have to set `insecure_cookies` in the config to allow connecting from an insecure context.
-By default, the auth cookie will only work on localhost and https sites.
+By default, the auth cookie will only work on localhost and https sites. `listen_address` also has to be changed to allow direct non-localhost connections.

 ## Can I run the backend behind a reverse proxy?
 Yes, you just need to adjust `origin_patterns` and possibly `listen_address`